"πάντα ῥεῖ (panta rhei) - everything flows"

 What is Heraclitus known for?

-Heraclitus claims to announce an everlasting Word (Logos) according to which all things are one, in some sense.
-Opposites are necessary for life, but they are unified in a system of balanced exchanges.
-The world itself consists of a law-like interchange of elements, symbolized by fire.
-Thus the world is not to be identified with any particular substance, but rather with an ongoing process governed by a law of change.
-The underlying law of nature also manifests itself as a moral law for human beings.
+Heraclitus claim to philosophical fame is his position that all things are one, in some sense.
+According to Heraclitus, the world itself consists of interchange of elements, symbolized by fire.
+So the world is not to be identified as an ongoing process governed by a law of change.
 Heraclitus is the first Western philosopher to go beyond physical theory in search of metaphysical foundations and moral applications.

 Theory of Knowledge

 Heraclitus sees the great majority of human beings as lacking understanding.
 According to Heraclitus, most people sleep-walk through life, not understanding what is going on about them.
 Yet the experience of words and deeds can enlighten those who are receptive to their meaning.

 The Doctrine of Flux and the Unity of Opposites

 Heraclitus believed that everything is constantly changing and opposite things are identical so that everything is and is not at the same time.

 Heraclitus’ physical theory is the basis of his criticisms and metaphysical speculations.
 The principles of his cosmology can be expressed in a single sentence: This world-order, the same of all, no god nor man did create, but it ever was and is and will be: everliving fire, kindling in measures and being quenched in measures.

 This passage contains the earliest philosophical use of the word kosmos, “world-order,” identifying the organized world in which we live in.
 According to Heraclitus, flux and opposition are necessary for life.